ankitects/anki-manual/src/editing.md

 - Zoom In / Out - Reset zoom.
 - Toggle Translucency: Use this tool to temporarily view the hidden areas.
 - Delete: Use this tool to delete selected shapes and text areas.
-Please note that deleting a shape won't delete its associated card automatically, you will need to use the "Empty Cards" tool afterwards the same you do with regular clozed notes.
+Please note that deleting a shape won't delete its associated card automatically;
+you will need to use Tools>Empty Cards afterwards, the same as with regular cloze deletions.
 - Duplicate.
 - Group selection: Use this tool to create a cluster of shapes, which will allow you to move, resize or delete them simultaneously.
 Please note that two or more single shapes will create only one card once grouped.
 - Ungroup selection: Select a group and then click this button to make each shape independent again.
 - Alignment: This tool can be used to align your shapes / text areas as desired.